swiftcsv/SwiftCSV/README.md

 extension CSV {
     /// Load a CSV file from `url`.
     ///
+    /// - Parameters:
-    /// - parameter url: URL of the file (will be passed to `String(contentsOfURL:encoding:)` to load)
+    ///   - url: URL of the file (will be passed to `String(contentsOfURL:encoding:)` to load)
-    /// - parameter delimiter: Character used to separate cells from one another in rows.
+    ///   - delimiter: Character used to separate separate cells from one another in rows.
-    /// - parameter encoding: Character encoding to read file (default is `.utf8`)
+    ///   - encoding: Character encoding to read file (default is `.utf8`)
-    /// - parameter loadColumns: Whether to populate the columns dictionary (default is `true`)
+    ///   - loadColumns: Whether to populate the columns dictionary (default is `true`)
-    /// - throws: `CSVParseError` when parsing the contents of `url` fails, or file loading errors. public convenience init(url: URL,
+    /// - Throws: `CSVParseError` when parsing the contents of `url` fails, or file loading errors. public convenience init(url: URL,
-                            delimiter: Delimiter,
+                            delimiter: CSVDelimiter,
                             encoding: String.Encoding = .utf8,
                             loadColumns: Bool = true) throws

     /// Load a CSV file from `url` and guess its delimiter from `CSV.recognizedDelimiters`, falling back to `.comma`.
     ///
+    /// - Parameters:
-    /// - parameter url: URL of the file (will be passed to `String(contentsOfURL:encoding:)` to load)
+    ///   - url: URL of the file (will be passed to `String(contentsOfURL:encoding:)` to load)
-    /// - parameter encoding: Character encoding to read file (default is `.utf8`)
+    ///   - encoding: Character encoding to read file (default is `.utf8`)
-    /// - parameter loadColumns: Whether to populate the columns dictionary (default is `true`)
+    ///   - loadColumns: Whether to populate the columns dictionary (default is `true`)
-    /// - throws: `CSVParseError` when parsing the contents of `url` fails, or file loading errors. public convenience init(url: URL,
+    /// - Throws: `CSVParseError` when parsing the contents of `url` fails, or file loading errors. public convenience init(url: URL,
                             encoding: String.Encoding = .utf8,
                             loadColumns: Bool = true)